 Damages and expenses associated with cerebral palsy, and what you’re allowed to sue for.

-According to 4MyChild.com, about 10,000 babies a year will develop cerebral palsy in the U.S. The National Institute of Neurological Disorders and Strokes adds that the average lifetime “cost” of cerebral palsy will total almost one million dollars, and that’s not even counting hospital, ER or residential care.
+About 10,000 babies a year will develop cerebral palsy in the U.S. The National Institute of Neurological Disorders and Strokes adds that the average lifetime “cost” of cerebral palsy will total almost one million dollars, and that’s not even counting hospital, ER or residential care.

 While cases of CP occurring is tragic enough, the idea that a doctor could have prevented such a birth injury from taking place is all the more devastating.
 Wrong Diagnosis states that an average of 1,129 medical malpractice cases related to obstetrics are paid each year.